aaronwalker/aaronwalker.github.com/_posts/2020-12-04-quarkus-lambda-containers.md

 ### Create the Lambda function

-Create a SAM template to deploy the function
+Create a SAM template to deploy the function.

 **sam.container.yaml**